WebAssembly/binaryen/README.md

 cmake . && make
 ```

 A C++17 compiler is required.
+On macOS, you need to install `cmake`, for example, via `brew install cmake`.
 Note that you can also use `ninja` as your generator: `cmake -G Ninja . && ninja`.

 To avoid the gtest dependency, you can pass `-DBUILD_TESTS=OFF` to cmake.